 Think of this as a virtual ask or pledge event where people learn first-hand about your nonprofit’s work and make a commitment for support.

 Copper’s Cat Commune tried this late last Spring and found it to work well in engaging people from their Facebook audience who were curious about what their cat sanctuary looked like on the inside.
 Attendees not only got the tour, but had access to founder Mimi Baker to ask questions and make a donation.

 5. Online Contests/Competitions

-- Talent contest.
-This is perfect for arts organizations!
-You might have your own local version of The Voice or America’s Got Talent and let the audience help choose a winner.
+- Talent contest: Perfect for an arts organization.
+You can have your own version of The Voice or America’s Got Talent and let the audience choose the winner.

-- Costume Contest.
-Ask people to dress up like their favorite painting from our museum or their favorite literary hero.
+- Costume contest: Challenge supporters to dress up like their favorite painting, literary hero, or character from their favorite binge-watch.

 - Essay contest.
 Ask people to write something about your cause or an experience they’ve had related to your cause.
 Or get creative with what you want them to write about.
 Ask them to write in Haiku or rhyme.
 There are so many possibilities with this one!

-Ask a corporate sponsor or local community partner if they would be willing to “donate their social media” for you to takeover!
-You can post content throughout the day that links back to your organization’s website or social media pages.
-You can educate new people, make the most of your partnership, and build your reputation in the community.
-This will help you introduce yourself to a new audience, promote your partnership with the organization you’re taking over, and link your resources to people who may not even know about you yet!
+Ask a corporate or local community partner to “donate their social media” for you to take over.
+You post content throughout the day that links back to your organization’s social media channels and website.
+You can introduce new people to your cause and your work and enhance your reputation in the community as well as your partner’s reputation.

 10. Wishlist Drive